 Martha Ross Memorial Prize

-I believe Martha’s interest in oral history was more than academic.
+“I believe Martha’s interest in oral history was more than academic.
 She was getting in on the ground floor of a new mode of inquiry, a new field—and her enthusiasm was palpable.
-Coupled with considerable social skill and generous spirit, this enthusiasm opened up for me—and for countless others—a world of colleagues and networks that have since lain at the core of my professional identity. – Linda Shopes, 2013
+Coupled with considerable social skill and generous spirit, this enthusiasm opened up for me—and for countless others—a world of colleagues and networks that have since lain at the core of my professional identity” –Linda Shopes, 2013

 Requirements

-1) Applicants must be enrolled full- or part-time at a college or a university at the undergraduate or graduate level and engaged in an ongoing oral history project.
+1) Applicants must be enrolled full- or part-time at a college or a university at the undergraduate- or graduate-level and engaged in an ongoing oral-history project.

-2) Students must either be enrolled in a school in the Mid-Atlantic region OR doing a project that focuses on the Mid-Atlantic region (NY, NJ, DE, PA, MD, DC, VA, WV).
+2) Students must either be enrolled in a school in the Mid-Atlantic region OR doing a project that focuses on the Mid-Atlantic region (NY, NJ, DE, PA, MD, DC, VA, and WV).

-a.
 Students do not have to be a member of OHMAR to apply for the award.

 5) Awardee’s project will be listed on OHMAR’s website.